dineshmetkari/myjsqlview/trunk/myjsqlview/test/MyJSQLViewTest_Readme.txt

 	b.
 Table Summary View - Insure that state is restored for each saved *.myj file from 7.a by opening with MyJSQLView.

+8. Query Drop Bucket

+    a.
+Test the addition of a Summary Table current SQL statement to the Query Bucket.
+Insure capability to change parameters during this add such as name, statement, limit, and color.

+    b.
+Test the ability to view, add, edit, and delete SQL statements in the list.

+    c.
+Try moving multiple list items to various positions in the list and also drag and drop into an external editor and one of MyJSQLView's plugins such as the TableFieldProfiler.

+    d.
+Insure the list can be saved via the File | Save/Save As and then re-opened, loaded, back into the Query Bucket.